stryd/shipbob-go/docs/OrdersApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiShipmentShipmentIdTimelineGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetShipmentTimelineRequest struct via the builder pattern

 Name | Type | Description  | Notes